 Don’t limit your learning to simply memorizing a character and its meaning.
 Give the character practical context.
 If there’s a workbook that goes with the textbook, use it.
-Include those new words in conversation.
+And, whenever you can, include those new words in conversation.

 Follow the HSK Levels

-The HSK test is based on how you use those characters to form words.
+The HSK test is based on how you use the characters you know to form words.
 This language test can lead you to practical success.
+Here’s how:

 - HSK Mock tests can help you study, even if you don’t plan on taking the test.
 They’ll get you reading and writing with important Chinese characters.